 The information on this page is solely intended to give you the basic steps required to build a screen porch on an existing porch or deck.
 Every porch is different in some way so it is impossible to address every issue here.

-After reading through our steps, you should be able to decide if you can do it yourself or if you should hire someone instead.
+After reading through our steps, you should be able to decide if you can do it yourself or if you should hire a qualified, experienced contractor instead.

 This material is not a "how-to" guide.
 Use it for information only.

 Before We Begin....

 Are you considering building a screened in porch?Building a screened-in porch is a delightful way to enjoy the outdoors from the comfort of your home.

 Not only will your porch protect you from weather and bugs, but you'll get to enjoy nature's sounds and lovely breezes.
 To begin with, here are [perhaps] some surprising things you need to remember in your screen porch plans...